Edoardo Isella

 Edoardo Isella D'Gómez Ventoza (born 9 October 1980), known as Edoardo Isella, is a Mexican former professional footballer who played as a defender.
-He is known as one of the first Afro-Mexicans to debut for CD Guadalajara.
+He is known as one of the first Afro-Mexicans to debut for Guadalajara.

 Early life

-Isella was born in Tuxtla Gutiérrez, Chiapas to a Afro-Honduran father and a Mexican mother.
+Isella was born in Tuxtla Gutiérrez, Chiapas to an Afro-Honduran father and a Mexican mother.

 International career

 Isella was eligible to play for Mexico or Honduras at international level.
-He opted to represent the former after joining the youth academy of Mexican nationalist club Guadalajara.
+He opted to represent the former after joining the youth academy of Mexican club Guadalajara.
 He managed to get an early call-up to the Mexico national football team by coach Enrique Meza after having a standout 2000–01 season with the Guadalajara first team.